Hey there hey!

 - Finally, and perhaps most importantly, I started the branch of the paleo movement that promotes self-love as a way to be healthy and happy.
 I wrote a bestselling book on it. (>>That one!)
 Anyone who reads the book or my blog here quickly picks up on how fun and easy it can be to love themselves, and is inspired to start on a journey to greater acceptance and love immediately.

-I also wrote the somewhat revolutionary guides PCOS Unlocked, Weight Loss Unlocked, and Birth Control Unlocked, that have helped thousands of paleo women regain hormone balance and achieve radiant health.
+I also wrote the somewhat revolutionary guides PCOS Unlocked, Weight Loss Unlocked, and Clear Skin Unlocked, that have helped thousands of paleo women regain hormone balance and achieve radiant health.

 I know this sounds like a lot of patting myself on the back, but this story is accurate.
 I was our first, and I remain one of the fiercest, advocates for women’s health in the paleosphere.